IBM/spectrum-installs/conductor/2.4.1/README.md

 * conductor
   * conductor2.5.0.0_*ARCH*.bin
   * conductor_entitlement.dat
-* ifixes
-  * egomgmt-3.8.0.1_noarch_build546962.tar.gz

 Path to these files can be changed in *conf/parameters.inc*.

 If the evaluation version is used, these 2 parameters need to be updated with the correct filenames:
 * CONDUCTOR_BIN
 * CONDUCTOR_ENTITLEMENT

-If ifix 546962 is not used, parameter *IFIX546962_EGOMGMT* need to be commented in *conf/parameters.inc*.

 ### 4.3.
 Additional steps to use local conda channel